Ford GT Price

 Ford GT Engine

-The first generation, 2005-2006 Ford GT is powered by a 5.4-liter Ford Modular supercharged V8 engine mounted in the mid-rear.
+The first generation, the 2005 Ford GT engine is a 5.4-liter Ford Modular supercharged V8 engine mounted in the mid-rear.
 This robust engine packs a punch with an impressive output of 550 horsepower and 550 lb-ft of torque at 3,750 rpm.
 The inclusion of this engine, paired with an innovative design, enables the Ford GT top speed to reach a whopping 205 MPH.
 The Ford GT offers acceleration that is equally staggering, going from 0 to 60 MPH in a mere 3.4 seconds.
 Along with the production of a sound that is purely Ford, this vehicle is in a class of its own.

 Ford GT Transmission